tideswrld/qbx_teleports/README.md

 # qbx_teleports

 This modified version of qbx_teleports improves the original by integrating Ox_Target, replacing DrawText interactions with a more immersive and configurable targeting system.
+It also introduces an optional item requirement feature, allowing server owners to restrict teleport access based on player inventory, with configurable visibility settings for restricted teleports.

 Key Modifications: